CTrain: History

-A fourth line, a north central line running from downtown to Thorncliffe mostly along Centre Street was also envisioned, but was thought to be beyond the scope of the study.
+A third line, a north central line running from downtown to Thorncliffe mostly along Centre Street was also envisioned but was thought to be beyond the scope of the study.

 However, a building boom in the 1970s had caused the heavy rail concept to fall out of favour due to the increased costs of construction, with light rail as its replacement.
-Light rail rapid transit (LRRT) was chosen over dedicated busways and the expansion of the Blue Arrow bus service (a service similar to bus rapid transit today) because light rail has lower long-term operating costs and to address traffic congestion problems.
+Light rail rapid transit (LRRT) was chosen over dedicated busways and the expansion of the Blue Arrow bus service (a service similar to bus rapid transit today) because light rail has lower long-term operating costs and addressed traffic congestion problems.
 The Blue Arrow service ended in 2000.

-The present-day CTrain originated in a 1975 plan, calling for construction of a single line, from the downtown core (8 Street station) to Anderson Road (the present-day Anderson station).
-The plan was approved by City Council in May 1977, with construction of what would become the C-Train's "South Line" beginning one month later.
+The present-day CTrain originated in a 1975 plan, calling for the construction of a single line, from the downtown core (8 Street station) to Anderson Road (the present-day Anderson station).
+The plan was approved by City Council in May 1977, with the construction of what would become the C-Train's "South Line" beginning one month later.
 The South Line opened on May 25, 1981.
-Oliver Bowen designed the CTrain system.
+Oliver Bowen, a descendant of original black settlers to Amber Valley, Alberta Obadiah Bowen and Willis Reese Bowen, was the manager of the department that designed and built the original CTrain system.
+In 2009, the City of Calgary named its largest maintenance facility after Bowen to honour his work.
+The Oliver Bowen LRT Maintenance Facility (OBMF) in northeast Calgary is a $6.5 million rail facility.

 Though the South Line was planned to extend to the northwest, political pressures led to the commission of the "Northeast Line", running from Whitehorn station (at 36 Street NE and 39 Avenue NE) to the downtown core, with a new downtown terminal station for both lines at 10 Street SW, which opened on April 27, 1985.